Autumn 2024 Updates

 2. As a taster for Perspective & Style later this month, I made a post on Substack about literary style: A Case of Style.
 I used Kent Haruf’s Our Souls At Night as a case study, and also talked about classic prose style, minimalism, maximalism, and what I call blockbuster style.
 (Ah!
 How I miss blockbuster style.)

-3. Over the summer I also posted some of my own previous writing on Substack: Fiction & Essays.
+3. Over the summer I also posted a few of my older stories and essays on Substack: Fiction & Essays.
 I’m not sure I got many new followers – I’m not sure I’m very good at that part of social media, and you do wonder if you’re just adding to the noise.
 (I never want to hear the word coach outside of the context of public transport again – and it’s part of my job!)
 But sharing my stories was more satisfying than I expected – it was good to connect my writing with various friends, colleagues and other people who, e.g., don’t have access to literary journals gathering dust on bookshelves in libraries in Colorado.

 4. I’m no longer using Twitter.
 You can find me on Instagram for work and play (which currently is mostly gardening, even if that too feels a bit too much like work at the mo).
 And Substack too, of course.
 I guess Substack might replace some of what I’ve done here on my blog, but for now I’m keeping this going with occasional updates, and there’s an extensive archive of resources here too.